hudson-and-thames/mlfinlab/docs/source/implementations/statistical_arbitrage.rst

 - :math:`P_t`: Price of the first group of assets.
 - :math:`Q_t`: Price of the second group of assets.
 - :math:`\alpha`: Drift term.
-For the most parts, we will assume that this value is 0.
+For the most part, we will assume that this value is 0.
 - :math:`\beta`: Regression coefficient between the change in returns.
 - :math:`X_t`: Cointegration residual.